 By now, you’ve probably noticed that Search Engine Optimization, or SEO, isn’t as easy as slapping a few keywords on blogs or a landing page.
 While this strategy works in the long run, it’s not the only thing you can do and it certainly doesn’t deliver the quickest results.
-In fact, one of the most effective strategies that delivers near instantaneous results is building a strong backlink profile.
+In fact, one of the most effective strategies that delivers near instantaneous results is building a strong backlink profile, and from that, performing a successful backlink audit.

 Backlinks are links pointing from one website to another.
 Basically, if you are linking to another site, you’re giving them a backlink.
 If that website links to you, then you have backlink from them.
 The more good backlinks you have, the better your backlink profile.
 In the eyes of a search engine, a backlink is a website saying, “Hey look over here!
 Check THIS out!”